If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 • Give users credit for tasks they’ve already done.

-• Add a progress bar to give the user a sense of momentum.
+• Add a progress bar to create a sense of momentum.

-• Use gamification elements such as badges where possible.
+• Use gamification elements such as badges to motivate users.

-• Make the first task as easy as possible, so that users experience a quick win.
+• Make the first task easy to let users experience a quick win.

 • Ensure that the copywriting focuses on action.